 Who we share your data with?

 If you are the borrower, we will share relevant data with the guarantor (where product appropriate).
-We may also share your personal data with any member of NSF Group and with the following categories of third party.
+We may also share your personal data with any of the following categories of third party.
 Any such sharing data will be under a contract requiring compliance with rules protecting your privacy:

 - Business partners who we use to provide support services such as providers of postal or other data processing services.